 What better way to mock the concept of hell than to use the symbol of sulfur to represent the Church of Satan?

-In alchemy, too, sulfur represents three main qualities, masculine, hot, and dry.
+In alchemy, too, sulfur represents three main qualities; masculinity, heat, and dryness.
 These qualities are also associated with hell in many cultures.

 The use of the symbol can also represent the acceptance of traits meant to scare worshippers into submission or conformity to Christianity’s beliefs.